General Government: Territorial dissection

 Nazi planners never definitively resolved the question of the exact territorial reorganization of the Polish provinces in the event of German victory in the east.
 Germany had already annexed large parts of western pre-war Poland (8 October 1939) before the establishment of the General Government (26 October 1939), and the remaining region was also intended to be directly incorporated into the German Reich at some future date.
 The Nazi leadership discussed numerous initiatives with this aim.

 The earliest such proposal (October/November 1939) called for the establishment of a separate Reichsgau Beskidenland which would encompass several southern sections of the Polish territories conquered in 1939 (around 18,000 km2), stretching from the area to the west of Kraków to the San river in the east.
 At this time Germany had not yet directly annexed the Łódź area, and Łódź (rather than Kraków) served as the capital of the General Government.

-In November 1940, Gauleiter Arthur Greiser of Reichsgau Wartheland argued that the counties of Tomaschow Mazowiecki and Petrikau should be transferred from the General Government's Radom district to his Gau.
+This was due to the fact that western border was not precisely established, the main subject of the dispute was Łódź.
+Hans Frank intended to make it the capital of the General Government and therefore installed his offices in the city.
+In November 1940, Gauleiter Arthur Greiser of Reichsgau Wartheland argued that the counties of Tomaszów and Petrikau should be transferred from the General Government's Radom district to his Gau.
 Hitler agreed, but since Frank refused to surrender the counties, the resolution of the border question was postponed until after the final victory.

 Upon hearing of the German plans to create a "Gau of the Goths" (Gotengau) in the Crimea and the Southern Ukraine after the start (June 1941) of Operation Barbarossa, Frank himself expressed his intention to turn the district under his control into a German province called the Vandalengau (Gau of the Vandals) in a speech he gave on 16 December 1941.